I like IBM Watson. It seems likely to be a roaring success. But there is a future problem in my opinion.

 If you want a timeline then .... well there isn't one.
 The future depends upon actors actions, it's an uncertainty barrier we can't see through and you can't pre-determine action but instead only look at possible scenarios.
 For example, the entire timeline can be significantly accelerated by companies open sourcing technology in this space.

 IBM by 2025 should be a very different beast due to the changes in cloud.
 It'll be a shadow of its former might in infrastructure but still significant in terms of specific application services (e.g. healthcare) and the platform arena of cloud (e.g. Bluemix Cloud Foundry).
 The idea that IBM built hardware will become a fading memory.
-The building of an ecosystem around Watson will help it to grow and evolve and you should have no doubt that IBM will create a successful product and rental business in this space.
+The building of an ecosystem around Watson will help it to grow and evolve enabling IBM to create a successful product and rental business in this space.
 This is why I've said that you shouldn't count them out.
 However the problem with IBM is its constant reinvention.
 It's a great company but it fails to learn the game and tends to get industrialised out of a space.
 It might like to view this as exiting a commoditising space but those commoditising spaces (e.g. cloud) can and do provide huge ecosystem advantages.

 The industrialisation of the intelligent agent space will kick in (around 2030), started by a player like Amazon.
 In the first instance IBM will dismiss the new approaches.
 By 8-10 years (2040) then the new player services will be less than 3% of the market.
 By 2045, they will be 50%+.
 The game will be over.